schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: versionString

-		String containing Glyph.app's version number.
-May contain letters also, like '2.3b'.
-To check for a specific version, use .versionNumber below.
+		String containing Glyph.app’s version number.
+May contain letters also, like ‘2.3b’.
+To check for a specific version, use :attr:`Glyphs.versionNumber <GSApplication.versionNumber>` below.

 		:type: string